liteljaime/junior-infra-task/report.md

 Scalable and extensible, Icinga can monitor large, complex environments across multiple locations.

-It has a pluging to connect it to Kubernetes but doesn't seem its used much as it only has 5 downloads.
-So it would not make it an ideal candidate for our purpose.
+It has a pluging to connect it to Kubernetes but doesn't seem its used much.
+There seems to be another connectors as well but the ecosystem is not extensive developed.

 **PROS**
+* Provides data and alerts for availability, connectivity, and general health checks of your infrastructure.
+* It's fast.
+Quick notifications on system issues thanks to its multithreaded design.
+* Uses very similar plugings and add-ons to Nagios.
+* 3rd party integrations with MongoDB, Redis, RabbitMQ (Nagios),

 **CONS**
-* Does not integrate easily with Kubernetes
+* Might need another tool to monitor Kubernetes cluster.
+* Although it has a focus in community, there is not a huge amount of info available on how to configure it.
+* Mainly used for static infrastructure.

 ### Zabbix - https://www.zabbix.com/